 Size: Coots are about 15 inches long.

-Color: Coots are black or dark gray.
-They have a white bill, a white edge on their wings, and white under their tail.
+Color: Coots are black or dark gray, with a chicken-like white bill, red eye, and small red spot at the top of its bill.
+They have a white edge on their wings, and white under their tail.
 Their legs and feet are green.

 Sounds: Coots make many different noises.
 Sometimes they make a ku-ku-ku-ku sound.
 They also grunt, cluck, and croak.